lukeWaninger/hcds-a2-bias/README.md

 [HCDE Fall 2018 - A2](https://wiki.communitydata.cc/Human_Centered_Data_Science_(Fall_2018)/Assignments#A2:_Bias_in_data)

 ## Data sources used
-To create these tables, we will draw from three data sources:
+To create these tables, we will draw from two data sources:
 1. Wikipedia Article Data found on [Figshare](https://figshare.com/articles/Untitled_Item/5513449).

 | field   | data type | description                    |